DefinitelyRus/EZBM/Documentation/Code Style.md

     );
     ```

-  * Even for single-parameter methods, if the signature is long (approaching 80 characters), wrap the parameter to its own line.
+* If a method has only one parameter but the line is still close to 80 characters, wrap that parameter to its own line.

     ```csharp
     public static async Task<Utils.RequestResult> CreateSaleAsync(